 HMCTS Historic Debt Team

-Court Fines and setting up a payment arrangement
+Magistrate Court Fine and setting up a payment arrangement

-With Magistrate Court fines, legislation allows for the bailiff/enforcement agent to use force to gain entry into promises (usually by way of a locksmith).
+With a Magistrate Court fine, legislation allows for the bailiff/enforcement agent to use force to gain entry into your property (usually by way of a locksmith).
 A separate warrant is not required.
 It must be stressed that forced entry is not used very often.
 Our detailed page on this subject can be read here.

 If you have any queries at all about the enforcement of a magistrate court fine by either Marston Group, Collectica Ltd, Excel Enforcement of Swift Credit Services, you can email a question to Bailiff Advice using our popular Question page.
 Alternatively, you can contact us by phone.
 Details are on our Contact page.